We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-For example, global copper prices fell to its two-year all-time low in 2019.
-It was collateral damage amid the escalating trade war between the United States and China — a country consumes over 50% of the world’s metal.
+For example, global copper prices fell to their two-year all-time low in 2019.
+It was collateral damage amid the escalating trade war between the United States and China — a country that consumes over 50% of the world’s metal.

 Compare trading platforms

-One of the simplest ways to invest in copper is with a domestic brokerage account, which allows you to buy stocks on the ASX.
+One of the simplest ways to invest in copper is with a domestic brokerage account in Australia, which allows you to buy stocks on the ASX.
 But if you want to invest in international copper stocks, you'll need an international brokerage account.